What is a Wrap in Omaha Poker (PLO)?

 All of the wraps we have considered so far have involved just using 3 of our 4 hole cards.
 In scenarios where all 4 of our hole-cards connect with the board we can make wraps with even larger amounts of outs.

-The best possible wrap is considered to be the 16-out nut wrap, although a 20-out wrap is possible if a number of our outs are non-nut.
+The best possible Omaha wrap is the 16-out nut wrap, although a 20-out wrap is possible if some of our outs are non-nut.
 Let’s see both the 16 out and 20 out wrap.

 Board: T92